jesperfj/plugin-twilioapp/README.md

 `twilio twilioapp:install` does the following:

 1. Run the equivalent of [`twilio serverless:deploy`](https://github.com/twilio-labs/plugin-serverless) to create a new Twilio Serverless service and deploy functions and assets from the current directory to this new serverless service.
-This places a `.twilio-functions` in the current directory with service SID and other metadata about the installation.
+This places a `.twilio-functions` file in the current directory with service SID and other metadata about the installation.
 2. Run the `install` function in `twilioapp.js`

 `twilio twilioapp:uninstall` does the following: